mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 let dictionary: XPCObject = XPCObject::from(message);
 ```

 `xpc_pipe_routine` with this dictionary would cause a segfault.
 I logged both the XPC dictionary made in Rust and the earlier example C program.
 I checked to make sure that I got the routine and type _numbers_ correct but didn't check the _types_.
 Mind you, there exists an XPC function to make ints -- so it all worked fine until whatever received the message was unable to deserialize the key correctly.
+Adding `as u64` to get a `uint64` XPC object was the fix:

 ```rust
 message.insert("routine", XPCObject::from(815 as u64));